Go to page content

 A whole-food multivitamin will help ensure that you’re not lacking in any nutrients.
 In addition to providing vitamins and minerals, many plant-based multivitamins contain antioxidants from superfoods.

-If you’re looking to lose weight, then make sure your multivitamin contains adequate amounts of B vitamins, vitamin D, iron and magnesium.
+If you’re looking to lose weight, then make sure your multivitamin contains adequate amounts of B vitamins, vitamin D, magnesium and iron.
 Here are some tips from Physician Lim to consider:

 • A person on a vegan diet may lack vitamin B12 as this is primarily found in animal sources.
 Vitamin B12 is needed for the formation of DNA and red blood cells.
 It also plays a role in cellular metabolism and the development of nerve and brain cells.
 Look for this in your multivitamin.